Toboggan: slides everywhere

 Contributing

-• Open issues and PRs in the repository.
+• Open issues and pull requests on the GitHub repository.

-• Help create slide templates or alternative client implementations.
+• Create slide templates or alternative client implementations (web, TUI, desktop, mobile).

 Tedsig42